18F/dtmo-hugo/content/handbook/travel-tdy/rental-car.md

 ## <body content> How to book a rental car

-1. DTS will automatically search for available cars and display the results if you indicated that you need a rental car in your itinerary.
+1. DTS will automatically search for available cars and display the results from least to most expensive if you indicated that you need a rental car in your itinerary.

 If you need to add a rental car to your existing itinerary, select `Add to Trip > Add new rental car` on the `Review Reservation Selections` screen page.
 You can access existing rental car reservations from the `Progress Bar`.

-2. DTS will list available rental cars from least expensive to most expensive.
+2. Click `Select Car` to choose your rental car.

-If you need a one-way rental (TK explain what that is), select `Advanced Options` and search for a new list of available vehicles.
+If you need a one-way rental (TK explain what that is), select `Advanced Options` and search for a new list of available rental cars.

-3. Click `Select Car` to choose your rental car.

 <maybe add some styling to seperate the core content above from the sections below>